Recently I have been watching

 So

-is it better to avoid agents altogether, as some readers on this YouTube channel have suggested, and instead try to buy
+is it better to avoid agents altogether, as some of the commentators on this YouTube channel have suggested, and instead try to buy

 directly from the seller?
-Well, often you can't do that, if the vendor has
+Well, often you cannot do that, if the vendor has

 signed a "closed shop" agreement with an estate agent.